tandrimasingha/tandrimasingha/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I'm currently studying in IEM, Kolkata
+- 🔭 I'm currently studying in 2nd-year IT

 - 🌱 I’m currently learning **Data Structures and Algorithms.**